ontop/ontop-website/tutorial/federation/teiid/README.md

 In this tutorial, we present how to use Teiid as a federator for Ontop.
 We provides two options:

-- Option 1: Using Docker-comopse (recommended)
+- Option 1: Using Docker-compose (recommended)
 - Option 2: Manual set up

-## Option 1: Using Docker-comopse
+## Option 1: Using Docker-compose

 ### Requirements
 * [Docker](https://docs.docker.com/get-docker/), version 17.09.0 or higher